EU endorses new foreign investment screening mechanism

 The EU has historically been open to FDI and has opposed moves aimed at introducing EU-wide FDI screening mechanisms.
 However, over the past two years – in parallel with increasing restrictions introduced at a national level – the EU’s reticence on this front has all but disappeared.
 Several countries outside the EU, notably the US, Australia and Canada, have had formal foreign investment review mechanisms in place for a long time.
 In contrast, many EU countries only started introducing them over the last 5-10 years – with no EU-wide alignment in terms of scope or review process.
 However, given the strong increase in FDI from non-Western countries (particularly from China) and the transfer of sensitive and cutting-edge technologies as well as infrastructure (such as the UK’s Hinkley Point or France’s Toulouse Airport) to foreign buyers, the push for a more aligned approach has increased.

 Therefore, in February 2017, Germany, France and Italy launched a FDI screening initiative, and in September 2017, the European Commission (“EC”) adopted a framework proposal to monitor inbound investment across Member States.
 The initiative aimed to balance the desire for openness with the need to protect its interests.
-In May and June 2018, the European Parliament and Council respectively adopted their positions on the proposal, leading to the political agreement on 20 November, which was endorsed by the Parliament’s trade committee this week.
+In May and June 2018, the European Parliament and Council respectively adopted their positions on the proposal, leading to the political agreement in November, and formal adoption by the Council on 5 March 2019.

 The creation of a new foreign investment review regime?